olivabigyo/test_project/readme.md

 #### Alice's Second Task:
 I create a new repository on GitHub and push the existing local one to that
-1) I open github in a browser and log in
+1) I open GitHub in a browser and log in
-2) I go to the repositories tab and click the new button on the right
+2) I go to the repositories tab and click the **New** button on the right
-3) I type a name without spaces eg. `test_project`   I can give a description and leave it public and then create, don't worry readme .gitignore and licence
+3) I type a name without spaces eg. `test_project`   I can give a description and leave it public and then create, and don't worry about Readme .gitignore and licence
 4) On the quick setup page I choose the "push an existing repository from the command line" and copy or note the first line: `git remote add origin https://github.com/olivabigyo/test_project.git`
 5) I go back to the teminal and add remote the existing local repository as origin to the newly created one on GitHub
-    1. type or paste that first line: `git remote add origin https://github.com/....`
+    1. type or paste that first line: `git remote add origin https://github.com/olivabigyo/test_project.git`
     2. Don't worry about the second line: `git branch -M master`  I guess it just renames the branch to master, from 1st October the default name will be main and not master https://github.com/github/renaming
     3. type the third line as well to actually push it:
         - `git push -u origin master` or